learn-co-curriculum/redux-thunk-lab/README.md

 function around `App` on the export line.
 Then, we'll write a `mapStateToProps()` helper function.
 This function will be passed into `connect`. `connect` calls this function, passing in the state from the Redux store.
 Any key/value pairs returned by `mapStateToProps()` will become props in the `App` component.
-We can use this set up to confirm Redux is correctly creating its initial state and that we're able to access that state in our React components.
+Once all this is set up, let's also add a `console.log` in the `render` method so we can confirm Redux is correctly creating its initial state and that we're able to access that state in our React components.

 ```js
 // src/App.js